Smarter than a toaster.

 The script sported some base features like an away system, a handful of different Nintendo-inspired themes and, in subsequent releases, all the output of mIRC was also replaced with custom Italian strings and some basic ASCII art.

 Most of the about 7MB of space that the installer took was actually occupied by sound effects and third party games that were included as part of the script, to kill some time when there was nobody available to chat with.

-Coding Luigi's Script was a lot of fun: I loved seeing others using something I had worked on and most of all it was my first "serious" foray into coding (entirely self-though, only armed with the mIRC English documentation and a handful of other mIRC scripts to dissect in order to understand how thing worked when I was not able to understand the docs).
+Coding Luigi's Script was a lot of fun: I loved seeing others using something I had worked on and most of all it was my first "serious" foray into coding (entirely self-taught, only armed with the mIRC English documentation and a handful of other mIRC scripts to dissect in order to understand how things worked when I was not able to understand the docs).

 One day I lost some script parts due to a backup mishaps before formatting my computer, and instead of redoing the same changes, I decided to start fresh with a new and improved mIRC script.